MJingv/gogogo/dic2.md

 - instead of fighting against the things you can not change ,this law encorages you to except them for what they are and learn from them
 - doc sh, argues that the expect ,which is able and manage challenge emotions
+- doc sh arrange psychologist and founder of expect and commitment therapy, argues that the expect is crucial component of psychological fix ability,which is able to use to adapt to new situation and manage challenge emotions
+- i expect all aspects of your experience ,even the painful or unpleasant one ,you can move forward and focus on what is truly matters to you
+- to how can you cultivate the exceptions and humility in your own life
+- for lose of growth
+- how do you feel about personal growth and self improvement
+- the lose of growth,emphasize the importance of continues self improvement and personal development in your life
+- it encorages you to embrance new experience and changes that come your way
+- as the personality for growth and learning,psychologist doc cd,emphasize the importance of having a growth mind side which he believe your ability and intelligence can be develop through hard work, dedication and person views
+- this mind side encorages you to embrance challenges
+- learn from failure and achieve your goals,so strive to be open to new experience ,challenges and opportunity for growth
+- as you can continue your journey of self discovering and personal development ,apply the universal lose of common daily can help you create positive and for feeling life
+- it's importance to remember that the consequence of your actions both good and bad come back to you
+-     therefore,it's importance to choose your actions carefully and within intention, you can create the life that you can be proud of
+- how can you incorerate this idea into your daily routain and decision making